Code-Institute-Submissions/Kdoggg666-MS2/README.md

 if statement to check remaining time and assign stars - first if statement always true no matter what time. tried logging current time to console to see what im checking against. tried googling loops. fixed by double checking syntax and rewriting the code and testing. bootstrap css overriding rules - fixed by making more specific rules

+match sound not playing after match in short succession - fixed by shortening the audio file and removing silence at the end